 designof new experiments, relevant parts in manuscripts or referee reports.

-- Projects where the statistician carries out analyses and writes relevant parts of the corresponding articles.
+- Projects where the statistician carries out analyses and writes relevant parts of the scientific papers.
 This can be the case if it assessed to be more appropriate and not too extensive, or if the project is particularly interesting from a statistical point of view.

 - Projects where a computer science researcher contributes with algorithms or data analysis methodology/software and writes relevant parts of scientific papers.
 An example of this could be automatic detection and quantification of cells, roots, or other objects from large collections of images.
 This can be the case if it assessed to be more appropriate and not too extensive, or if the project is particularly interesting from